 After 30 minutes, we decided to continue our trek and bought raincoats for each one of us as the weather was not clear yet.
 As a matter of fact, the shopkeeper charged us 150 for new and 100 for used raincoats, which were merely a piece of plastic in the shape of an over-sized poncho.

-Although things seem impossible at times, determination always finds a way.
+Although things seem impossible at times, determination always find a away.
 Consequently, the sky was clear exactly after an hour and our defender Mr. Sun shone even brighter than before.

 There were small waterfalls as well on the way and the line from the song Luka Chupi “Maine Jharne Se Paani Maa Tod Ke Piya” stood completely true for me.
 Initially, I was reluctant but after having a sip, I realized that mountain water is far better than our RO water!!